 All trademarks are the property of their respective owners.

-The TMS570LS3137 device integrates the ARM Cortex-R4F Floating-Point CPU.
-The CPU offers an efficient 1.66 DMIPS/MHz, and has configurations that can run up to 180 MHz, providing up to 298 DMIPS.
-The device supports the word-invariant big-endian [BE32] format.
+The TMS570LC4357 device integrates two ARM Cortex-R5F floating-point CPUs, operating in lockstep, which offer an efficient 1.66 DMIPS/MHz, and can run up to 300 MHz providing up to 498 DMIPS.
+The device supports the big-endian [BE32] format.

-The TMS570LS3137 device has 3MB of integrated flash and 256KB of data RAM.
-Both the flash and RAM have single-bit error correction and double-bit error detection.
-The flash memory on this device is a nonvolatile, electrically erasable, and programmable memory implemented with a 64-bit-wide data bus interface.
-The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program, and erase operations.
-When in pipeline mode, the flash operates with a system clock frequency of up to 180 MHz.
-The SRAM supports single-cycle read and write accesses in byte, halfword, word, and double-word modes.
+The TMS570LC4357 device has 4MB of integrated flash and 512KB of data RAM with single-bit error correction and double-bit error detection.
+The flash memory on this device is a nonvolatile, electrically erasable and programmable memory, implemented with a 64-bit-wide data bus interface.
+The flash operates on a 3.3-V supply input (the same level as the I/O supply) for all read, program, and erase operations.
+The SRAM supports read and write accesses in byte, halfword, and word modes.

-The TMS570LS3137 device features peripherals for real-time control-based applications, including two Next Generation High-End Timer (N2HET) timing coprocessors and two 12-bit Analog-to-Digital Converters (ADCs) supporting up to 24 inputs.
+The TMS570LC4357 device features peripherals for real-time control-based applications, including two Next Generation High-End Timer (N2HET) timing coprocessors with up to 64 total I/O terminals.

-With integrated safety features and a wide choice of communication and control peripherals, the TMS570LS3137 device is an ideal solution for high-performance real-time control applications with safety-critical requirements.
+With integrated safety features and a wide choice of communication and control peripherals, the TMS570LC4357 device is an ideal solution for high-performance real-time control applications with safety-critical